aviv-b/short-url/README.md

  - Encoding length will be `7 digits long`

        This will allow us generate 62^7 tokens ~ 3.5 billon tokens.
- - To Create 7 digit long the id COUNTER will start from `10000000+1`
+ - To create 7 digit long the id COUNTER will start from `10000000+1`

 ### Base62 algorithm